AvaotaSBC/.github/profile/README.md

 ![image](https://github.com/AvaotaSBC/.github/assets/12003087/2e939779-c2d5-450b-a396-6891ab628522)

 Avaota SBC is committed to promoting an open-source ecosystem of hardware and software integration, providing entry-level to high-performance open-source single-board computers (SBCs).
-All hardware designs are implemented using the CERN-OHL-S open-source license.
+All hardware designs are implemented using the CERN-OHL-S or CERN-OHL-W open-source license depends on series.

 Additionally, we offer AvaotaOS, an OS distribution based on Ubuntu, along with corresponding interface functions, libraries, usage examples, facilitating entry-level development and agile development.